-What is tooth extraction?
+What is Tooth Extraction?

 Simply put, tooth extraction is a dental procedure that involves the complete removal of an infected, damaged or otherwise problematic tooth from the mouth.
+It’s often a last resort that dentists will use if a patient’s tooth cannot be saved or preserved through less extreme methods.

 TOOTH EXTRACTION

-When to get a tooth extraction?
+When to Get a Tooth Extraction

 When a tooth has become so damaged that a filling, cap or crown will not suffice, you may require complete removal of the tooth (a tooth extraction).
 There are several reasons why a patient may require extraction, common reasons include: